ShirleyXW/User_Documentation/User_Doc/docs/index.md

 This documentation is targeted towards the following users:

 * New users who are responsible for managing workspace setups
-* Users who are looking for Zoom integration into existing workplace.
+* Users who are looking for Zoom integration into existing workplace

 ## Prerequisite Knowledge

 The documentation assumes the following:

-*
+* User has an email account

 ## Workspace Setup and Integration